spm/spm-docs/docs/tutorials/daiss/beamforming/neuromag/index.md

 === "GUI"

+    ???+ bug "Bug alert with data reduction batch options!"
+        If you have a version of SPM with a release date prior to **30/04/24** then there is a bug which means the `Time window` option is not passed to the whitening code.
+This means all the data is whitened rather than the baseline alone.
+You can get around this problem by clicking on the **Script** tab above to see code which correctly passes on the time information.

     Start the batch editor (`Batch` button) on main panel.
 Then from the dropdown menu `SPM` select `M/EEG -> Preprocessing -> Data Reduction`.
 You will see the following menu:

     <figure>